Santa Elena, Camarines Norte: History

 Santa Elena, formerly known as Ilayang Santol, was then a sitio of barrio Pulonguit-guit, Capalonga.
 In 1948, through the efforts of local leaders, it became an independent barrio.

 Santa Elena became a municipality with ten barangays out of Capalonga by virtue of Republic Act No. 5480 on June 21, 1969.

 Territorial dispute

-Map of Camarines Norte in 1918 which excluded the eight barangays disputed with Calauag, apart from Kagtalaba.
+Map of Camarines Norte, which excluded the eight barangays disputed with Calauag, apart from Kagtalaba.

+Map of southern Tayabas (now Quezon), which excluded the eight barangays disputed with Calauag.

 Santa Elena and Calauag in Quezon province were involved in a decade-long boundary dispute, leading to a Supreme Court case and presidential intervention.
 The dispute involved nine barangays: Don Tomas, Guitol, Kabuluan, Kagtalaba, Maulawin, Plaridel, Patag Ibaba, Patag Iraya, and Tabugon.
 In 1991, the Provincial Government of Quezon and Municipal Government of Calauag ordered the demolition of a boundary marker installed by the Department of Environment and Natural Resources.
 In 1995, President Fidel V. Ramos intervened during his visit to Calauag, initially allowing Calauag to retain jurisdiction.
-However, the Supreme Court ultimately ruled in favor of Camarines Norte, transferring these barangays from Calauag’s jurisdiction.
+However, the Supreme Court ultimately ruled in favor of Camarines Norte, transferring these barangays from Calauag's jurisdiction.